zappierRabbit/zappierRabbit/README.md

 - 👋 Hi, I’m @zappierRabbit
-- 👀 I’m interested in blockchain
+- 👀 I’m interested in node Js
-- 🌱 I’m currently learning nodeJS
+- 🌱 I’m currently learning nest Js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me abdullahahmad0312@gmail.com